rwth-i6/returnn/docs/getting_started/tech_overview.rst

 Technological Overview
 ======================

-RETURNN is mostly used as a tool where ``rnn.py`` (:mod:`rnn`) is the main entry point but you can also use it as a framework / Python module to use in your own Python code.
-To get an idea about how it works, it helps to follow roughly the execution path starting in :mod:`rnn`, esp. in :py:func:`rnn.main`.
-In all cases, the code itself should be checked for details and comments.
+RETURNN is a machine learning toolkit that can be used as standalone application or framework for training and running sequential neural network architectures.
 The main tasks of RETURNN are:

     - Network construction via nested dictionaries